 from the train station

 The Sergio Lanfranchi stadium is just about 2 km far from the train station, and it is well-connected with public transports.
-It is possible to walk to the stadium directly (ca. 25 mins) or to use the city’s bike-sharing service to reach it.
+It is possible to walk to the stadium directly (ca. 25 mins).
 If you choose to go by bus, you will need to walk to the -1 floor of the train station (underground) and hop on the Bus 7 direction Parcheggio Nord.
 During the week there is a ride every 15 minutes, while on the weekend the rides are a bit less frequent.
-Tickets can be purchased directly on board with credit card and cost just 1.5€.
-If you have a DOTT or a TIER sharing account you can easily unlock an e-scooter and reach the stadium in just 5 minutes.
+Tickets can be purchased directly on board with credit cards.
 To reach the stadium exit the station left, then enter Via Trento, and stay on it until you see the stadium.
-Keep in mind that neither of these options will take you through any of the good sides of the city of Parma: for that you’d have to go the other way.
+Keep in mind that neither of these options will take you through any of the historical sides of the city of Parma: for that you’d have to go the other way.

 by car